 Note: Don’t get the smaller 4-channel version as it doesn’t have USB I/O.

-This is the best audio mixer under $200.
+This is the best podcast audio mixer under $200 and what I would recommend most people get if they can.

 Mackie PROFX12 V2